MahatmaCrond/enumeration-script/README.md

 ## Details

-- You can modify this script to take things to the next level, but running a nikto or directory scan for hosts with an open port 80/443
+- You can modify this script to take things to the next level, but running a nikto, searchsploit or directory scan for hosts with an open port 80/443.